armalik85/markdown/README.md

-# markdown
-Markdown learning with Dr Aammar
+# Markdown learning with Dr Aammar
 # 1- Headings

 How to give headings in markdown files